March 27, 2026 · The Movement

 Here's what the rental experience looks like for most people.
 You move into an apartment.
 You don't get to choose the utility provider, the plan, the renewable mix, or anything else about your electricity.
 You pay whatever they charge.
 If the building has poor insulation or an inefficient HVAC system, that's your problem financially. even though it's not your building.

 Then rates go up.
 And they go up almost every year.
-The U.S. residential electricity rate has climbed roughly 30% in the last five years in many markets.
+The U.S. residential electricity rate (EIA data) has climbed roughly 30% in the last five years in many markets.
 In California and New York, it's worse.
 Parts of Hawaii are already past 40 cents per kilowatt-hour.
 And when rates go up, rent often follows. so you're getting squeezed from two directions at once.

 Homeowners in the same boat have an option: go solar, lock in a known energy cost, and insulate themselves from rate hikes for 20 to 25 years.
 They have power. the electricity kind and the autonomy kind.
 Renters historically had neither.